FLOSSforScience/FLOSSforScience.github.io/_posts/2019-01-01-season-2-episode-1.markdown

 # About Martin Owens:

-A British Free Software contractor based in Boston Massachusetts.
+Martin is a British Free Software contractor based in Boston, Massachusetts.

 # Links
 * [Inkscape](https://inkscape.org/en/)